Eye Patients

 General Eye Information Sites

-General information from the the American Academy of Ophthalmology website is at Eye Health.
+General information from the the American Academy of Ophthalmology website is at Eye Smart.
 In their public information area there is basic information regarding the normal eye, safety and preventive strategies, and descriptions of common ocular disorders.
 For some conditions the information is extensive and their section on cataracts has videos of the surgery.

 The National Eye Institute is a valuable site with information for both physicians and patients.
 Highlights include a resource section which offers a variety of brochures and multi-media educational materials covering common ocular conditions.
 Many of these educational materials are available by mail gratis, or can be viewed online.
 A health information Disease and Disorder page has links to a variety of articles dealing with common ocular conditions.
 Other sections feature full-text papers pertinent to ophthalmology and statistical information on a variety of ocular diseases. .